mattcarlotta/autorunGCNDriver/README.md

 ### How to run

-⚠️ Please note that Windows Security will flag the `autorunGCNDriver.exe` file as a trojan: `Trojan:Win32/Wacatac.D!ml`.
-The reason for this is because it automatically opens the GCN USB Adapter program and left-mouse clicks some of the buttons within the program.
-This program does not store/modify/download any files nor folders.
+⚠️ Please note that Windows Security may flag the `autorunGCNDriver.exe` file as a trojan: [Trojan:Script/Phonzy.B!ml](https://i.imgur.com/dVCpy9n.png).
+This is a false-positive.
+The reason for the false-positive is because the program automatically opens the GCN USB Adapter program and left-mouse clicks some of the buttons within the program. **This program does not store/modify/alter/download any files nor folders**.
 Please see [source code](https://github.com/mattcarlotta/autorunGCNDriver/blob/main/autorunGCNDriver.au3) for a complete breakdown of what this program does.

 If you wish to run it, you must temporarily [turn off Real-time protection](https://www.cyber.gov.au/acsc/view-all-content/guidance/turn-real-time-protection-windows-10), download the exe, and then add the file to the [exclusion list](https://support.microsoft.com/en-us/windows/add-an-exclusion-to-windows-security-811816c0-4dfd-af4a-47e4-c301afe13b26).